Juventus rebranding: many will follow soon

 The soccer world and branding anarchy

-If you look at what Juve has done till now or what other soccer clubs do there are NO rules in terms of graphic design.
+If you look at what Juve has done till now or what other soccer clubs have, you’ll see there are NO rules in terms of graphic design.
 We could call it Branding Anarchy.
 We have found 13 different Fonts just looking at a few merchandising products from Juventus.
 Not to mention other Serie A clubs.

 Money rules the soccer world

-In a soccer world that is getting more and more dominated by commercial domains, money sets the new rules and this rebranding is a perfect representation of this transformation.
+In a soccer world that is getting more and more dominated by commercial domains, money sets the new rules and this rebranding is a perfect representation of such transformation.

 There is no doubt that this rebranding will have a positive impact on the overall brand value.
 This is why we think that many other clubs are going to follow soon.
 The initial doubts about the new logo will very soon be forgotten and it will be remembered as the biggest rebranding football has ever seen till today.